KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

-- What is the top 10 popular Brands;
+- Top 10 popular Brands;

-  From the data the most popular brand in UAE is the Mercedes-Benz.
+  From the data the most popular brand in UAE is the Mercedes-Benz with 1,486 used cars listing in the dataset.

   Below is the SQL query used;